 3. The First Serious Relationship Lasts Between 1-5 Years For 40 Percent Of Us

 That sounds about right.
 The first serious relationship is, by definition, going to last a while, but only 40 percent make it between the one and five year period.
-Although a few make it longer, with 25 percent reporting their still with their first love.
-But whether you crash and burn or are still with them, your first love will be an incredible learning experience.
+Although a few make it longer, with 25 percent reporting they’re still with their first love.
+But whether you go your separate ways or are still with them, your first love will be an incredible learning experience.
 Even if they're obsessed with Dungeons and Dragons and wear vampire teeth for fun.
 Trust me, you'll be fine.

 Images: Stocksy; Giphy (3)